TannerDamron2/beep-boop/README.md

 * Input: "1" "10"
 * Output: "Boop!"

-#### Behavior: Replaces any number divisible by 3 with the text ""I'm sorry, Dave.
-I'm afraid I can't do that.""
+#### Behavior: Replaces any number divisible by 3 with the text "I'm sorry, Dave.
+I'm afraid I can't do that."
 * Input: "3" "6" "30"
 * Output: "I'm sorry, Dave.
 I'm afraid I can't do that."